 Here are a number of emergency supplies that can greatly assist survival following a disaster.

-Now, what if you're water supply has become contaminated from flood waters or broken pipes?
-The American Red Cross, many times at the center of many disaster relief, advises the following:
+Now, what if your water supply has become contaminated from flood waters or broken pipes?
+The American Red Cross advises the following:

 "Filter contaminated water using a piece of cloth or coffee filter to remove solid particles.